sciactive/nymph/README.md

     // ...where the current user is the author...
     'ref': ['user', await User.current()]
   }, {
-    // ...and the comment is for any...
+    // ...and the comment is on any...
     'type': '|',
     // ...of the given posts.
     'ref': posts.map(post => ['post', post])